dummy-team/dummy/README.md

 - `components`: all external and generic scripts
 - `htc`: Internet Explorer polyfill

-Go check the Yeoman's [generator](https://github.com/Inouit/generator-dummy) !

 # Features

 ## A Sass & coffee base
-- A full css light grid system
+- A full css light column system
 - A simple font sizing : 1.6em = 16px;
-- An unit based margin & padding system
 - A collection of variables to manage default sizing, fonts and colors
 - A background-size fallback for Internet Explorer (It need an absolute url configuration in `mixins.css#L33`)
 - A display-inline fallback for Internet Explorer